Gravity Analysis for Location Assessment

 As a rule, several attractiveness parameters are included in a gravity analysis.
 In general, the attractiveness of the location is defined by hard factors such as the sales area, accessibility, the breadth and depth of the product range and the number of parking spaces as well as soft factors such as the ambience, the friendliness of the employees and marketing activity.
 Both internal and external data can be incorporated, for example the size of your own branch locations, the product range and sales, as well as the corresponding data from competitors.

 The WIGeoGIS team will be happy to consult you on which factors should best be incorporated into your gravity analysis.
-We will also perform this method of location analysis for you or support you with the implementation in QGIS Or WebGIS.
+We will also perform this method of location analysis for you.
+Or you can learn here how to do a gravity analysis on your own with QGIS or WebGIS.

 The left image shows the probability that the sales potential of this region can be bound to the location.
 The darker the area, the higher the potential absorption.
 The right image shows the probable potential absorption of the location if an additional competitor opens a new location.
 The attractiveness of the location in the north-east is reduced by the new competitor.
 The sales potential of this region will be bound to the new location.